wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-configure-network-settings-for-microsoft-teams/includes/09-manage-network-topology.md

 3. In the **Add trusted IP address** pane, specify the IP version, IP address, network range, add a description, and then select **Apply**.

     :::image type="content" source="../media/network-trusted-ip.png" alt-text="Screenshot of adding trusted I P.":::

+You can also use the following PowerShell cmdlet to configure trusted IP addresses:

+* To define external subnets and assign them to the tenant, use the cmdlet ```New-CsTenantTrustedIPAddress```.

 ### Configure roaming policies